hjwalt/flows/README.md

 ![Join Pattern](docs/join-pattern.drawio.png "Join Pattern")

+It is recommended to use your own custom intermediate topic mapper for better control of your dataflow.
+However, a standard implementation is provided as a reference.

 ### Consumers

 Consumer functions can be used to materialise into databases either as a batch or per message.